biopython/biopython.github.io/wiki/Documentation.md

 layout: wiki
 ---

-Documentation
+#### Documentation

--   Installation instructions cover the installation of Python itself, the Biopython dependencies, and Biopython itself.
+:\* Installation instructions cover the installation of Python itself, the Biopython dependencies, and Biopython itself.
+HTML | PDF

-`     HTML | PDF`

--   The Biopython Tutorial and Cookbook contains the main bulk of Biopython documentation.
+:\* The Biopython Tutorial and Cookbook contains the main bulk of Biopython documentation.
 It provides information to get you started with Biopython, in addition to specific documentation on a number of modules.

-`     HTML | PDF`
+HTML | PDF

--   Documentation for the Biopython interfaces to BioSQL cover installing Python database adaptors and basic usage of BioSQL.
+:\* Documentation for the Biopython interfaces to BioSQL cover installing Python database adaptors and basic usage of BioSQL.
+HTML |

-`     HTML | PDF`
+PDF

--   Documentation for the cluster module in Biopython.
+:\* Documentation for the cluster module in Biopython.
 This describes the underlying C library and the Python interface.

-`     PDF`
+PDF

--   Cookbook-style documentation
+:\* Cookbook-style documentation:

-    -   Converting GenBank (and other formats) to Fasta.
+:\*\*Converting GenBank (and other formats) to Fasta.
+HTML | PDF

-`           HTML | PDF`

--   -   Writing Tests for Biopython.
+:\*\*Writing Tests for Biopython.
+HTML | PDF

-`           HTML | PDF`

--   -   Logistic Regression supervised learning.
+:\*\*Logistic Regression supervised learning.
+HTML | PDF

-`           HTML | PDF`

--   -   The Biopython Structural Bioinformatics FAQ.
+:\*\*The Biopython Structural Bioinformatics FAQ.
+PDF

-`           PDF`

--   -   Working with restriction enzymes.
+:\*\*Working with restriction enzymes.
+HTML

-`           HTML`

-API Documentation
+#### API Documentation

-`   * Documentation for Biopython modules is generated directly from source code comments using Epydoc.`
+:\* Documentation for Biopython modules is generated directly from source code comments using Epydoc.
+HTML
-`     HTML`

-Online Course Notes
+#### Online Course Notes

 `   * Andrew Dalke taught an introduction to programming for Bioinformatics in Python class at the National Bioinformatics Network in South Africa.`
 `     `[`http://www.dalkescientific.com/writings/NBN/`](http://www.dalkescientific.com/writings/NBN/)